davbeny/WinProCare/README.md

-### Introducing WinCare the Ultimate Free Windows Maintenance Tool
+### Introducing WinProCare the Ultimate Free Windows Maintenance Tool

 Welcome to the next level of system optimization and maintenance with our innovative Windows Maintenance Tool.
 Designed to ensure your PC runs smoothly and efficiently, this tool offers a comprehensive suite of features: